 ETFs have become more popular recently because they help investors avoid some of the higher fees associated with mutual funds.
 ETFs are also becoming popular because they offer other key advantages over mutual funds.

-These are some of the best S&P 500 index funds on the market, offering investors a way to own the stocks of the S&P 500 at low cost, while still enjoying the benefits of diversification and lower risk.
+These are some of the best index funds on the market, offering investors a way to own a broad collection of stocks at low cost, while still enjoying the benefits of diversification and lower risk.
 With those benefits, it’s no surprise that these are some of the largest funds on the market.

 Editorial Disclaimer: All investors are advised to conduct their own independent research into investment strategies before making an investment decision.
 In addition, investors are advised that past investment product performance is no guarantee of future price appreciation.